 You can find many high-speed trains to Bordeaux.
 On the first day one, you can start by visiting the notable Gothic Cathedrale Saint-Andre.
 There you can go to Place de la Bourse, Musee du Vin et du Negoce, The Water Mirror and La Cite du Vin.

 Day 2 and 3: Arcachon

-Head towards Arcachon on the next day and you can spend two days here.
+Head towards the seaside resort town Arcachon on the next day and you can spend two days here.
 This place is famous for oyster harvesting and some stunning views.
 Make sure to visit La Dune du Pyla which is the highest and longest sand dune in Europe.
 Besides that, you can visit Le Quartier de La Ville, Bassin d’Arcachon and Observatoire Sainte-Cecile.

 Day 4 and 5: Biarritz

 Biarritz is an elegant and beautiful seaside town located on the southwestern coast of France.
 There are a lot of things to do and see in this elegant city.
 You can spend two days here to enjoy the beauty and essence of Biarritz to the fullest.
 Some of the top-rated places to visit are – Biarritz Aquarium, Grande Plage, Biarritz Lighthouse, Plage du Miramar and Miremont Tearoom and Port des Pecheurs.

 On day six, head toward the fishing town named Saint-Jean-de-Luz.
 When you are in Saint-Jean-de-Luz, you must walk along the big beach’ on the promenade.
 Also, try out the regional special Basque foods.

 End your one-week trip by visiting San Sebastián in Spain.
 You can witness the beautiful coastal lines with a picturesque Old Town.
 Don’t forget to visit the San Telmo Museum along with Urgull and the beach of La Concha.